riggerthegeek/steeplejack/getting-started/config.md

 > It's important to note that if you have both an environment variable and a command line argument set, the argument
 > will win.

 There's no config involved in the application for this, just add things to the run command.
-Let's try out command again `node app.js port=9999 db.password=wrongpassword`.
+Let's try our command again `node app.js port=9999 db.password=wrongpassword`.
 This gives:

     {